elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/singleton-pattern.md

   </summary>
   <div>
   <div>
-      <strong>Interview Response:</strong> JavaScript Singletons are similar to static classes or objects in that they only allow one instance, but they can be initialized lazily and provide a global point of access.
+      <strong>Interview Response:</strong> Singletons can implement interfaces, extend classes, and allow for lazy initialization, while static classes or objects can't.
+They can also be passed as parameters or be serialized.
+JavaScript Singletons are similar to static classes and objects in that they only allow one instance, but they can be initialized lazily and provide a global point of access.
     </div>
     <br/>
     <div>
       <strong>Technical Response:</strong> Singletons vary from static classes (or objects).
 Their initialization delays, typically because they require information that may not be available at the time of initialization.
 They don't make it easy for code that isn't aware of a previous reference to them to find them.
 A Singleton returns a structure rather than an object or a "class."
 Consider how closure variables aren't closures - the closure is the function scope that provides the closure.
     </div>
   </div>
 </details>